avaneev/lzav/README.md

 calculation of a checksum (or hash) of the compressed data.
 Only a checksum of uncompressed data may be required, depending on application's guarantees.

+The internal functions available in the `lzav.h` file allow you to easily implement, and experiment with, your own compression algorithms.
+LZAV stream format and decompressor have a potential of very high decompression speeds, which depends on the way data is compressed.

 ## Usage Information ##

 To compress data: